Rochester woman charged with DWI after hitting police car, fleeing scene

 ROCHESTER, N.Y.
-(WROC/WETM) — Police say a Rochester woman is expected to be arraigned Thursday morning after she t-boned a police car and drove away.
+(WROC) — Police say a Rochester woman is expected to be arraigned Thursday morning after she t-boned a police car and drove away.

 Around 1 p.m.
 Wednesday a woman driving a minivan drove through a red light and hit a marked police car.
 After she hit the car, she drove away and then ran from her vehicle.